CRowdCLassic/Documentation/README.md

 - The project

-It is a cryptocurrency
-It will be a utility token.
-It's sole purpose will be to serve as a medium for exchanging value at the website using open source platform for creating the base of the social media website and using open source exchange source code for transferring value between peers in the website About some problems and how to manage them
+It will be a website with implemented gamification which sole purpose will be to serve as a medium for exchanging knowledge between users using open source sode with social platform, wallet, crowdfunding, exchange properties and with the utility token as media for transferring value between the peers.

 - The governance

+- About some problems and how to manage them

-(to be continued..
+(to be continued..)